Poppy Seed Dressing (Creamy and Healthy!) | with video

 Creamy poppy seed dressing made with yogurt instead of mayonnaise — you’ll love the flavor of this light and easy to make dressing!

 My mom made a salad over the holidays with a poppy seed dressing that I just loved.
 The salad had lettuce, kale, and a bunch of other stuff I can’t remember.
 All I can remember was that it was good and it had poppy seed dressing.
-Oh!
-And the most delicious little candied sunflower seeds.
-So good.
-This poppyseed dressing would be fantastic for spinach salad as well.
+Oh, and the most delicious little candied sunflower seeds.
+So good!

 Poppy seed dressing has always been one of my favorites so of course I asked her for her poppy seed dressing recipe and then I completely changed it because for some reason I can’t help myself!

 I kept her original version on file and might just have to share that one in the future too, but I wanted to share this creamy version, a thicker, richer feeling dressing.